 All students in the major who meet these minimum requirements will receive an invitation to apply to the program early in the spring quarter.
-For more information about the department's honors program, please contact either Professor Lorraine McDonnell (Director of the Honors Program) or Alison Keleher (Undergraduate Program Coordinator).
+For more information about the department's honors program, please contact either Professor Lorraine McDonnell (Director of the Honors Program) or Dr. Alison Keleher (Undergraduate Program Coordinator).